obsti8383/DisallowRunPowershell/README.md

 So this only protects the current user.
 You have to enable it for all users that should be protected.

+##TODO
+Also disable other tools that can be used to invoke powershell (e.g. cmd.exe)

 ##Used sources
 * https://technet.microsoft.com/en-us/library/cc960900.aspx